andrewesteves/urlActive/README.md

 <h4>The usage:</h4>

-Need to create a class named .active in your stylesheet to get default value
+Need to create a class named .active and set an id named #menu in your stylesheet to get default value
 <pre>
 <code>
 $("#menu a").urlActive();